Extending Grace in Every Season of Life

 Sharing What We've Learned

 God has us all on unique journeys, but often our seasons overlap.
-The empty nester can offer wisdom to the young mom who’s overwhelmed.
+The empty nester can offer wisdom to the young mom who's overwhelmed.
 Someone who has navigated the pain of divorce can walk alongside someone just entering that painful season, offering encouragement and hope.
-We are meant to share what we’ve learned from the Lord during our own seasons of life, pouring into others who are now facing the same things.
+We are meant to share what we've learned from the Lord during our seasons of life, pouring into others who are now facing the same things.
+This shared wisdom empowers us and enriches our collective experience.

 2 Corinthians 1:3-4 (NIV) says: